duyisking/rezo-react-boilerplate/README.md

 Added in: v1.3.0

 Indicate server-side rendering mode, used only on development mode.
-The `build` command does not care about this option to prevent from accidentally turning SSR off .
+The [`build`](#npm-run-build) command does not care about this option to prevent accidentally turning SSR off.
 On development mode, SSR would be enabled if either this option is `true` or by using the `-s` option.

 #### `globals`
 [Object]